Policy on training for NEW animal users:

 A Risk Inventory is required for each lab in which animals are used, and should be submitted annually by the PI.
 The OH&SP Coordinator will send a reminder each year when an updated Risk Inventory is due.

 - You must be listed on an approved Animal Study Protocol.
-The PI for the project on which you will be working is required to submit a modification to add new personnel to the appropriate protocol.
+The PI for the project on which you will be working is required to add new personnel to the appropriate protocol.

 - Attend an orientation to the animal facility.
 Once you have completed the online training, your Health Assessment is approved, and you have been added to an active protocol(s), the Assistant Director of DLAR will contact you to schedule an orientation to the facility in which you will be working.